A Good Samaritan is being praised for his heroics after providing CPR to a drowning man who fell into Lynn Canyon on Friday afternoon.

 Vollweiter then noticed the man wasn’t breathing and was lacking basic vital signs such as a pulse.

-“Training kicked out,” said Vollweiter.
+“Training kicked in,” said Vollweiter.
 “I was starting to worry how long he’d been out.”

 Vollweiter then gave the man chest compressions while directing the man’s wife in the rescue breathing techniques of CPR.